AP source: Yanks reach deal to get slugger Gallo from Texas

 Gallo, 27, should provide a powerful boost for the heavily right-handed Yankees.
 With switch-hitting center fielder Aaron Hicks hurt, second baseman Rougned Odor and outfielder Brett Gardner have been the only left-handed hitters to see substantial playing time.

+“That’s going to be huge, just to give the pitchers a different look,” Judge said.
+“When we go up there with all right-handed guys, pitchers kind kind of get into grooves and kind of get into rhythms, but if you kind of mix it up a little bit and throw some lefties in there and a lefty that kind of bolt you on any pitch, it’s going to be big for this lineup and for this team.”

 Gallo is hitting .223 with 25 homers, 55 RBIs and a major league-leading 74 walks.
-The 6-foot-5 slugger has also been a Gold Glove right fielder for Texas, but presumably would play left for the Yankees, who have Aaron Judge as their regular right fielder.
+The 6-foot-5 slugger has also been a Gold Glove right fielder for Texas, but presumably would play left for the Yankees, who have Judge as their regular right fielder.

+“He’s a great player and I have heard nothing but good things about him, so if it happens, I’ll be really excited,” infielder DJ LeMahieu said.
+“If do we get a guy like that, like wow, that would be a pretty good guy to add to the lineup.”

+Yankees reliever Chad Green said players first heard about the trade from a fan sitting behind the dugout during the game at Tropicana Field.

 Gallo had repeatedly expressed his desire to stay with the rebuilding Rangers, who took him with the 39th overall pick in the 2012 amateur draft.
 But he was scratched from the starting lineup only moments before the start of Wednesday night’s home game against Arizona, with the team saying the move was for non-medical reasons.

-Judge also was scratched from the starting lineup Wednesday night, a day after returning from the COVID-19 injured list, and later struck out as a pinch-hitter in the fifth inning against Tampa Bay.
+Judge also was scratched from the starting lineup Wednesday night, a day after returning from the COVID-19 injured list.
+Judge said blood work and other tests related to coming off the IL ran late, and and that some initially had been a little off and needed double checking.
+He struck out as a pinch-hitter in the fifth inning against Tampa Bay and hit a tiebreaking single in the 10th.

+“Better late than never,” Judge said.
+“I’m feeling great, but there are so many different tests, so many different hops you have to come through to come back.”

+He said the worst symptoms were a headache and sniffles, similar to an allergy.
+Asked whether he had been vaccinated, Judge responded: “I’m not going to get into that. … That’s something I’d like to keep with — talk with my doctor about.”

 Gallo is owed $2.2 million from his $6.2 million salary.
 He is eligible for arbitration next winter and can became a free agent after the 2022 season.